 Colony Has Spawned a Colony of Followers

 I so want to love Colony.
 One of my bestest friends in the whole wide world can’t say enough positive things about Colony.
 She has lived her whole life in Stamford and Colony is her main source of Stamford pride.
-(Yes, more than the WWE.)
 She – Caroline for those who follow her sporadic CTMQ exploits – had told Hoang and I a hilarious story once about her brother-in-law’s unhealthy obsession with Colony’s pizza.
-I was so down for one of their slightly-bigger-than-personal size hot oil pizzas after a full day of museum-going with RobC, I navigated the awful traffic just off of I-95, found a parking spot right in front (apparently a huge stroke of luck), stepped around the derelicts who prowl the area, and entered the bar.
+I was so down for one of their slightly-bigger-than-personal size hot oil pizzas after a full day of Fairfield County museum-going, I navigated the awful traffic just off of I-95, found a parking spot right in front (apparently a huge stroke of luck), stepped around the derelicts who prowl the area, and entered the bar.

 Psst, it’s a dive bar.
 Which is FINE with me.
 I love a good dive bar.
-In fact, with a nod to Anthony Bourdain, I like to only frequent bars that have draft beer in small glasses on offer.
+In fact, with a nod to Anthony Bourdain, I’d like to only frequent bars that have draft beer in small glasses on offer.
 That’s the mark of a good bar.
 Anyway, awesome pizza is not usually a mark of a good bar.
 But hey, Colony has a rabid following… And rabid followings can never be wrong, can they?
-Beiber Fever Forever!

 The Roadfood Experience